 Limb lengthening is a complex procedure, and for trauma survivors, it’s often interdependent on other necessary reconstructive care.
 Getting coverage for an expensive, intricate, and publicly misunderstood medical procedure is almost always difficult, even when personal insurance should theoretically cover it.
 Insurers will frequently try to argue that care isn’t necessary, or that a cheaper procedure should be substituted, against the patient’s best interests.
 However, if there’s a chance that the patient can get coverage from somewhere else — for example, if the injury occurred in a traffic accident that was someone else’s fault — a personal insurance company will typically refuse coverage entirely.

 In these situations, litigation may be a survivor’s only avenue for accessing the care they need, and it comes with its own challenges.
-Instead of just struggling with one insurance company, survivors who pursue legal action have to convince a judge and a jury of laypeople that limb lengthening is what they need.
-Meanwhile, counsel for the person or company who caused the injury will be doing everything possible to discredit the survivor.
+Instead of just struggling with one insurance company, survivors who pursue legal action may seek guidance from an experienced Atlanta, GA injury attorney to help them convince a judge and a jury of laypeople that limb lengthening is what they need Meanwhile, counsel for the person or company who caused the injury will be doing everything possible to discredit the survivor.

 For a victim of negligence, the path to recovery and justice can be intensely stressful and fraught with obstacles, and no one should have to walk it alone.